spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 ![](<../../assets/screenshots/image (1).png>)

 !!! info
-    Stacks that use private modules need access to the Space the modules reside in, which can be achieved via [Space Inheritance](../../concepts/spaces/access-control.md#inheritance) or module [Space sharing](#space-sharing).
+    Stacks that use private modules need access to the Space the modules reside in, which can be achieved via [space inheritance](../../concepts/spaces/access-control.md#inheritance) or module [space sharing](#space-sharing).

 ### Sharing modules